Code-Institute-Submissions/escaperoomms1/README.md

 With me being a big fan of the rooms, I know exactly what the consumer wants, making it easy for me to provide this in a simple way.

+Design

+•	Colour Scheme

+    -	The two main colours used black and white.

+•	Typography

+    -	The Special Elite font is the font used for the page titles, or any headings.
+The Syne Mono font is the other main font used; this is used for any text under headings.
+Sans Serif is used as the fallback font if for any reason the above fonts are not functioning.
+A horror/mystery theme is set which these two fonts help achieve.
+They are also both clear and easy to read.

 ---WIREFRAMES---